xwu/xwu-swift-numerics/floating-point-part-4.md

 the prefix operator `-`.

 > Recall that __integer__ literals do not support signed zero (in other words,
 > `-0 as Float` evaluates to positive zero).
-Use either parentheses, as in
+Either use parentheses, as in
 > `-(0 as Float)`, or use a __float__ literal, as in `-0.0 as Float`, to obtain
 > the desired value.